 - a.
 The NPO concerned will bear any other local implementation costs not covered by the APO. - b.
-Upon review and acceptance of the cost estimate submitted by the NPO, the APO will advance up to 50% of the estimated cost (not more than USD5,000.00) as requested by the NPO at least 45 days prior to the program. - c.
-The NPO will cover all other expenses and settle the entire account by providing all necessary bills and receipts to the APO after completion of the project.
+Upon review and acceptance of the cost estimate submitted by the NPO, the APO will advance up to 50% of the estimated cost (not more than USD5,000.00) as requested by the NPO if necessary. - c.
+The NPO will cover all other expenses and settle the entire account by providing all necessary bills and receipts that have to be issued by third parties to the APO after completion of the project.
 The final applicable payment will be based on the actual expenditure and review of the report submitted by the NPO as required.